dmacvicar/dmacvicar.github.io.old/tutorials/rpm-packaging/index.md

 ```

 For example, it can help you converting `BuildRequires: foo-devel` dependencies to `BuildRequires: pkgconfig(foo)`.
 If a -devel package installs a pkg-config module, a `Provides: pkgconfig(foo)` is automatically injected.
-If the build process (`./configure` or `Makefile`) uses pkg-config to find the software, it makes more sense and it is closer to reality to depend on `pkgconfig(foo)` being presetn, regardless of which `-devel` package provides it.
+If the build process (`./configure` or `Makefile`) uses pkg-config to find the software, it makes more sense and it is closer to reality to depend on `pkgconfig(foo)` being present, regardless of which `-devel` package provides it.

 For post-build checks, you can get more information about how to fix them in the [openSUSE Packaging Checks](https://en.opensuse.org/openSUSE:Packaging_checks) page.